korydraughn/irods_docs/docs/developers/library_examples.md

     // This will hold information about a single entry in the collection.
     CollEnt entry{};

-    // This helps us conform to the API requirements.
-    CollEnt* pentry = &entry;

     while (true) {
-        // Read a single entry from the collection and populate the object pointed to by "pentry"
+        // Read a single entry from the collection and fill "entry" with that information.
-        // with that information.
-Every call to this function moves the collection iterator forward. if (const int ec = rclReadCollection(conn, &handle, &pentry); ec < 0) {
+        // Every call to this function moves the collection iterator forward. if (const int ec = rclReadCollection(conn, &handle, &entry); ec < 0) {
             if (ec == CAT_NO_ROWS_FOUND) {
                 // We've iterated over all entries in the collection. break;